Why Product Recommendations Are Key To Winning With E-Commerce Personalization

 Successful recommendation models show alternatives to what’s currently in the customer’s shopping cart.
 These alternatives can be varied colors, styles, and product combinations.

 Presenting reviews and user stories about the package deals will make these offers a compelling and confident option for your customer.

 These recommendations boost your business’s bottom line by offering alternatives that increase your AOV and motivate your customers to choose package deals that offer you a higher gross margin.

-But, today’s businesses have to tread a careful line between thoughtful personalization and creepy customization.
-To do this, it’s essential that marketing, site, and search teams partner with ethical technology providers that understand which recommendations will instill confidence in consumers instead of fear.
+But today’s businesses have to tread a careful line between thoughtful personalization and creepy customization.
+To do this, it’s essential that marketing, site, and search teams partner with ethical technology providers that understand which recommendations strategies will instill confidence in consumers instead of fear.